JessicaSachs/vite-component-test-starter/README.md

 2. `npm install`
 3. `npm run headless` to run your test in headless
 4. `npm run tdd` to run in tdd mode
-5. `npm run tdd.vite` to run in tdd mode using vite
+5. `npm run tdd:vite` to run in tdd mode using vite

 ## Benefits